Cookie Settings: You can access your Cookie Settings at any time to manage your preferences.

 More information on our newsletter see explanation at 9.

-2. Controlling data used by social-media plug-ins and links to social media platforms
+2. Controlling data used by links to social media platforms

-Some web pages may contain social media buttons (e.g. Facebook, Google, Instagram, Twitter, Pinterest, Xing or LinkedIn) you can use to recommend the services of Deutsche Telekom AG to your friends and family.
+Some web pages may contain social media links or pictograms (e.g. Facebook, Google, Instagram, Twitter, Pinterest, Xing or LinkedIn) you can use to recommend the services of Deutsche Telekom AG to your friends and family.

-To ensure you retain full control of the data, the used buttons provide direct contact between the respective social network and the visitor only once you actively click on the button (one-click solution).
+To ensure you retain full control of the data, the used links/pictograms provide direct contact between the respective social network and the visitor only once you actively click on the link/pictogram (one-click solution).

-When the social media plug-in or link is activated by clicking on the pictogram, including when sharing content, (Art.
-6 (1) a GDPR) the following data may be forwarded to the social media provider: IP address, browser information, operating system, screen resolution, installed browser plug-ins (such as Adobe Flash Player), previous web page if you followed a link (referrer), URL of the current web page etc.
+When the social media link is activated by clicking on the pictogram, including when sharing content, (Art.
+6 (1) a GDPR) the following data may be forwarded to the social media provider: IP address, browser information, operating system, screen resolution, installed browser plug-ins (such as Adobe Flash Player), previous web page if you followed a link (referrer), URL of the current web page etc..

-Further information on social media plug-ins and the scope and purpose of data processing by their providers, as well as additional data privacy-relevant information can be found in the data privacy information published by the respective controller and in the information on the one-click solution.
+Further information on social media links, the scope and purpose of of the respective data processing as well as other data protection-relevant information can be found in the data protection declarations of the respective person responsible and on the one-click solution.